Child Endangerment Lawyer in Texas

 - Ineligibility to adopt a child or become a foster parent;

-- An ineligibility be admitted into certain educational programs;
+- Ineligibility be admitted into certain educational programs;

-- An inability to own or possess a gun or firearm;
+- Ineligibility to own or possess a firearm

 Occasionally, defenses may be available to certain situations involving child abandonment or endangerment.
 These defenses are not applicable to every set of circumstances, so it is important to first speak with an experienced family crimes defense lawyer to determine whether any of the following defenses may apply to the charges specifically against you.
-Some of the most common defenses to allegations of child endangerment or abandonment can include:
+Among the most solid legal defenses to allegations of child endangerment or abandonment are:

 - Lack of Intent